-3. Confirming the applicant's control over the requested FQDN by having the applicant make an agreed-upon change to the website (in accordance with section 3.2.2.4.6 of the Baseline Requirements).
+10. Agreed-upon change to website v2 as defined in section 3.2.2.4.18 of the Baseline Requirements

-Confirming that the Request Token or Random Value appear in the content of a file or on a webpage in the form of a meta tag, the file or webpage being accessed via the URL HTTP[S]://<Authorization Domain>/.well-known/pki-validation/FileName over port 80 (HTTP) or 443 (HTTPS).
+Confirming the Applicant's control over the requested FQDN by verifying that the Request Token or Random Value is contained in the contents of a file.
+Confirming that the Request Token or Random Value is located on the Authorization Domain Name, under the HTTP[S]://<Authorization Domain>/.well-known/pki-validation/ over port 80 (HTTP) or 443 (HTTPS).

-The Random Value is generated by Sectigo and remains valid for use for no more than 30 days from its generation;
+The Random Value, which is unique, is generated by Sectigo and remains valid for use for no more than 30 days from its generation.